ruslanmogilevskiy/Transformator/README.md

 # Transformator
-Transforms one data object into one or many of others with flexibly and fluently defined tree of transformers.
+Transforms one source data object to one or many destination objects with flexibly and fluently defined tree of transformers, with a single responsibility, testability, and reusability in mind from the beginning.

-**Downloads**:
+**Packages**

 <a href="https://www.nuget.org/packages/Rumo.Transformator/" alt="Contributors">
     <img src="https://img.shields.io/nuget/v/Rumo.Transformator" /><br/><br/>